 Cuticle oil is the most overlooked step in nail care.
-It nourishes the skin around the nail, prevents painful hangnails, and makes any manicure look more polished.
-Used daily, it transforms dry, ragged cuticles into something that looks like you just left the salon.
+It conditions the skin around the nail, helps reduce dry, snaggy edges, and makes any manicure look more polished.
+Used daily, it can make dry cuticles look softer and cleaner over time.
 Here are the seven I actually use.

 The 7 Best Cuticle Oils on Amazon